 Pursuant to the “Basic Coalition Terms” adopted in February 2017, the Inter-American Coalition of Business Ethics for the Medical Technology Sector (“the Coalition”) will work together to promote the highest ethical standards for medical technology companies and to convene other interested parties that interact with the health industry for this purpose in the countries of the Western Hemisphere.

-- Demonstrate the implementation of each industry association’s code of ethics by a majority of the member companies while facilitating adherence to the Coalition’s Bogota Principles by other relevant stakeholders across the Western Hemisphere.
+- Demonstrate the implementation of each industry association’s code of ethics by a majority of the member companies as well as annual code trainings, while facilitating adherence to the Coalition’s Bogota Principles by other stakeholders across the Western Hemisphere;

-This Action Plan may pursue three additional outcomes through 2020.
+This Action Plan may pursue six additional outcomes through 2023.
 These include:

-- Pursue one national-level, unified code of ethics that covers all medical device manufacturers, including diagnostics, and distributors within each country; and
+- Pursue one national-level, unified code of ethics that covers multiple medical device industry associations (manufacturers, diagnostics, and distributors) within each country;

 Action Plan Management